bevy-cheatbook/bevy-cheatbook/src/input/mouse.md

 You should probably handle each of these differently (with different sensitivity settings), to provide a good experience on both types of hardware.

+**Note:** the `Line` unit is not guaranteed to have whole number values/steps!
+At least macOS does non-linear scaling / acceleration of scrolling at the OS level, meaning your app will get a fractional number of lines even when using a regular PC mouse with a scroll wheel.

 ## Mouse Motion

 Use this if you don't care about the exact position of the mouse cursor,